beaucharman/sushi/README.md

 }
 ```

-For example, to create a 4 - 3 - 2 column layout, casacading at the predefined breakpoints respectivly:
+For example, to create a **4 then 3 then 2 column layout**, casacading at the predefined breakpoints respectivly:
 (All calculated in the default 12 column system)

 ```scss